Director, Health Promotion

 Meet the Staff & Volunteers

-- Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students since 1996, Mark welcomes talking with people about ways they can live a healthier lifestyle.
+- Mark Shaw, MS, Director of Health Promotion – Having worked in the field health promotion with college students since 1996, Mark welcomes talking with people about ways they can live a healthier lifestyle, especially quitting tobacco use.

 - Patricia Atwater, Social Media and Website Manager – Patricia previously worked in a variety of health care and health promotion settings including managing the University of Washington Tobacco Studies Program.